Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 Which to recap, are:

-So while generally LCP would come first in the chain (loading > interactivity > visual stability), we’re going to start by covering First Input Delay.
-As there’s one major loading issue that will tend to have the most significant impact on FID.
+So while LCP would generally come first in the chain (loading > interactivity > visual stability), we’re going to start by covering First Input Delay and Interaction to Next Paint.
+As there’s one major loading issue that will tend to have the most significant impact on these metrics.

 But the key is, all three Core Web Vitals metrics are connected.
 For example, improving LCP will normally help FID and CLS.